Court-Pencil/Game-Trivia/README.md

 ## Features

 The interactive quiz interface is a clean and responsive UI that invites the user to test their video game knowledge.
-The layout is intutive, with a clear call-to-action to start the quiz.
+The layout is intuitive, with a clear call-to-action to start the quiz.
 Mobile-First Responsive Design – Built with a mobile-first approach to ensure the site looks and works seamlessly on phones, tablets, and desktops.